Realverdictai/input-locator-seeker-where/README.md

 4. If "Ask any follow-up questions" is selected, the app calls `/api/getClarifyQuestion` until it returns `NO_MORE_QUESTIONS`.
 Answers are saved via `/api/clarifyAnswer`.
 5. `evaluateCase()` automatically uses the uploaded docs during valuation.

-## New Case Category Step
+## Case Category Step
-selection used for AI analysis.
+The user's selection is used for AI analysis.
 The categories are defined in `src/utils/caseCategories.ts` with these unified groups:

 - **Personal Injury** – Motor Vehicle, Dog Bite, Assault/Battery